MaximeKjaer/jekyll-block/README.md

 </div>
 ```

 This approach is different to that taken by most alternative plugins, which typically call a new instance of the Markdown parser for the block's content, instead of relying on syntactic features.
-That approach breaks some advanced kramdown features, suuch as [link definitions](https://kramdown.gettalong.org/syntax.html#link-definitions), [footnotes](https://kramdown.gettalong.org/syntax.html#footnotes) and [abbreviations](https://kramdown.gettalong.org/syntax.html#abbreviations), as blocks aren't parsed by the same instance as the rest of the document.
+That approach breaks some advanced kramdown features, such as [link definitions](https://kramdown.gettalong.org/syntax.html#link-definitions), [footnotes](https://kramdown.gettalong.org/syntax.html#footnotes) and [abbreviations](https://kramdown.gettalong.org/syntax.html#abbreviations), as blocks aren't parsed by the same instance as the rest of the document.
 Instead, `jekyll-block`'s approach ensures that these also work inside `{% block %}` tags.

 ## Alternatives